openhab/openhab1-addons/bundles/binding/org.openhab.binding.autelis/README.md

 * Read circuit, auxiliary, temperature, pump, chemistry and system values
 * Control circuit, auxiliary lighting scenes, and temperature set points

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/autelis/readme.html).

 ## Binding Configuration

 The binding can be configured in the file `services/autelis.cfg`.